The semicolon connects two closely-related sentences. It provides a pause more emphatic than a comma, but less than a period.

 - To connect two independent clauses linked with a transitional expression.

 - Transitional expressions are words such as accordingly, consequently, instead, nevertheless, however, or similarly, or phrases such as in addition, as a result, in fact, or on the other hand.
-They are not the aforementioned coordinating conjunctions.
+These are not the same as the coordinating conjunctions mentioned before.

 - Example: Jim saw a llama in the kitchen; therefore, he went back into the living room.